Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Actions of Witt algebras

-\begin{rem}The reason for restricting ourselves to the case of first-order differential operators of $V$ instead of more general operators relies on the fact that this is the case in most situations; e.g. 2D gravity.
-From a more theoretical point of view, the equivalence of categories between Atiyah algebras and differential operator algebras (\cite{BeilinsonSchehtman}), means that $\D^1_{\C((z))/\C}(V,V)$ is the natural candidate to begin with.
-Consequently, two natural links are expected: with the study $W$-algebras (and their representation theory, etc, \cite{FKRW}, \cite[\S1.2]{AMSvM}); with the moduli space of pairs consisting of a curve and a line bundle on it, since the Lie group associated with $\D^1_{\C((z))/\C}(V,V)$ uniformizes this moduli space (\cite{HGPM-sgl}). \end{rem}
+\begin{Remark}The reason for restricting ourselves to the case of f\/irst-order dif\/ferential operators of $V$ instead of more general operators relies on the fact that this is the case in most situations, e.g., 2D gravity.
+From a more theoretical point of view, the equivalence of categories between Atiyah algebras and dif\/ferential operator algebras \cite{BeilinsonSchehtman}, means that ${\mathcal D}^1_{{\mathbb C}((z))/{\mathbb C}}(V,V)$ is the natural candidate to begin with.
+Consequently, one expect a link with he moduli space of pairs consisting of a curve and a line bundle on it, since the Lie group associated with ${\mathcal D}^1_{{\mathbb C}((z))/{\mathbb C}}(V,V)$ uniformizes this moduli space~\cite{HGPM-sgl}.
+By studying higher order dif\/ferential operators, one may relate this with the study $W$-algebras (and their representation theory, etc.~\cite{FKRW}, \cite[Section~1.2]{AMSvM}).\end{Remark}